jaknas/drumMachine/README.md

-# drumMachine
-react drum machine

 ### drum machine created for fcc project

-not done yet. need to figure out how to elegantly solve case with 9 different key presses, without creating multiple components.
+### not done yet. need to figure out how to elegantly solve case with 9 different key presses, without creating multiple components.
 ===

 Creating this project I have learned: